 It has all the elements that go into a fascinating mystery—lost treasure, unexplained death, and a cast of interesting characters.
 I’ve spent the last couple of days immersed in an exploration of the Lost Dutchman’s Mine—tucked somewhere amid the Superstition Mountains in southern Arizona—and lived to tell about it.

 Mine was a virtual exploration—research for a story—so I didn’t have to battle heat waves or rattlesnakes, but the steep deadline darn near killed me!
 I turned the story in with about 60 seconds to spare, making for a very exciting race against the clock.
-While the published story won’t appear until 2020, I thought I’d share some of what I learned on my research adventure with interested readers.
+While the published story won’t appear for some time yet, I thought I’d share a little of what I learned on my research adventure with interested readers.